UNDP’s mandate for health and development

-- Action Area 1: Reducing inequalities and social exclusion that drive HIV and poor health.
+- Action area 1: Reducing inequalities and social exclusion that drive HIV and poor health.

-- Action Area 2: Promoting effective and inclusive governance for health.
+- Action area 2: Promoting effective and inclusive governance for health.

-- Action Area 3: Building resilient and sustainable systems for health.
+- Action area 3: Building resilient and sustainable systems for health.

-Action Area 1
+Action area 1

 Reducing inequalities and social exclusion that drive HIV and poor health

-Action Area 2
+Action area 2

 Promoting effective and inclusive governance for health

 Institutions and governance structures in many countries are under-resourced, lack capacity and coherence to plan and deliver health and related services, and provide inadequate civic space for the participation of affected groups.
-Through action to improve legal and policy environments, build human and institutional capacity and develop rights-based investment approaches, UNDP aims to strengthen the governance capacity of countries to respond more effectively to health and related development challenges.
+Through action to improve law, rights and policy environments, build human and institutional capacity and develop rights-based investment approaches, UNDP aims to strengthen the governance capacity of countries to respond more effectively to health and related development challenges.

-Action Area 3
+Action area 3

 Building resilient and sustainable systems for health

 Chronically weak and fragile systems for health in many countries are highly susceptible to shocks that result from political, economic and health crises and humanitarian and natural disasters.
-Through the provision of a wide range of implementation support services, the promotion of inclusive social protection programming and attention to environmental dimensions of systems for health, UNDP aims to build the resilience of countries for sustainable and risk-informed responses to health and other development challenges.
+Through the provision of a wide range of implementation support services, the promotion of inclusive social protection programming and attention to the environmental dimensions of systems for health, UNDP aims to build the resilience of countries for sustainable and risk-informed responses to health and other development challenges.

 In these countries, UNDP provides extensive implementation support services that are complemented by longer-term capacity-building that includes:

-- Strengthening financial and risk management.
+- strengthening financial and risk management

-- Improving procurement systems for health commodities.
+- improving procurement systems for health commodities

-- Strengthening monitoring and evaluation.
+- strengthening monitoring and evaluation

-- Training and health governance mechanisms.
+- training and health governance mechanisms

-- Support for civil society and additional resource mobilisation.
+- support for civil society and additional resource mobilisation

-- Leverage policy capacity.
+- lseverage policy capacity

-UNDP’s service offer to countries includes policy and programme support on
+UNDP’s service offer to countries includes policy and programme support on:

-- Implementation and management of large-scale health programmes in countries facing development challenges and complex emergencies
+- implementation and management of large-scale health programmes in countries facing development challenges and complex emergencies

-- Developing capacities of national entities in these setting to sustainably manage domestic and international health financing and to deliver health programmes
+- developing capacities of national entities in these setting to sustainably manage domestic and international health financing and to deliver health programmes

-- Strengthening national health-related policy and programming in challenging operating environments in specific areas of UNDP expertise, including human rights, gender equality, key populations, sustainable financing and procurement of medicines and other health products
+- strengthening national health-related policy and programming in challenging operating environments in specific areas of UNDP expertise, including human rights, gender equality, key populations, sustainable financing and procurement of medicines and other health products